QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

 lifetimes in a declaration to lifetimes in the method was bolted on at the end after I'd already written a significant amount of code.
 Additionally, Diplomat's model allows for a bunch of illegal states like an opaque struct passed by value.
-Obviously there are validity checks, the loose type system eventually pollutes backends with `.unwrap()` and `unreachable!()` statements.
+Obviously there are validity checks, but the loose type system eventually pollutes backends with `.unwrap()` and `unreachable!()` statements.
 On top of this, the existing JavaScript code generation was really challenging to understand and work with, and I ended up spending a week rewriting it to be more modular.